fmaussion/salem/docs/faq.rst

 Is your library mature for production code?
 -------------------------------------------

-In one word: NO. The API is still approximate at times, and it will probably change in the future.
+No. The API is not always as clever as I wish it would, and it will probably change in the future.
 It is quite well tested though, at least for the cases I encounter in my daily work.